 \section{Half Coxeter regions in $Q'$ and $Q_R$}

-Let $x\in Q_R$ be a vertex of type III.
-Let $K_x\subset Q'$ be the convex hull of fake vertices of $Q'$ that are dual to $2$--cells in $\St(x,Q_R)$. $K_x$ is called a \emph{chamber} or an \emph{$x$-chamber}. $K_x$ is either a triangle or a square, and it is isometric to the standard fundamental domain of the planar Coxeter group whose defining graph is the support of $x$.
-We define \emph{edges} and \emph{vertices} of a chamber in a natural way.
+Let $x\in Q_R$ be a vertex of type III (see Table~\ref{t:flat} on page \pageref{t:flat}).
+Let $K_x\subset Q'$ be the convex hull of fake vertices of $Q'$ that are dual to $2$--cells in $\St(x,Q_R)$.
+Such $K_x$ is called a \emph{chamber} or an \emph{$x$--chamber}.
+Note that $K_x$ is either a triangle or a square, and define \emph{edges} and \emph{vertices} of $K_x$ with respect to the standard cell structure on a triangle or a square. $K_x$ is isometric to the standard fundamental domain of the action of a Euclidean Coxeter group on $\mathbb E^2$ (the defining graph of this Coxeter group is the support of $x$).
 Since $K_x\subset \St(x,Q')$, the intersection of two different chambers is either empty, or a point, or an edge of both of the chambers.
 Each chamber $K_x$ has a \emph{support} inherited from $x$.

-Let $\C'\subset Q'$ be the union of $x$-chambers with $x$ ranging over vertices of type III in $Q_R$ (it is possible that $\C'=\emptyset$).
-A \emph{Coxeter region} of $Q'$ is a connected component of $\C'$, and a \emph{Coxeter region} of $Q_R$ is the union of $\St(x,Q')$ such that the associated $x$-chamber is in a Coxeter region of $Q'$.
+Let $\C'\subset Q'$ be the union of $x$--chambers with $x$ ranging over vertices of type III in $Q_R$ (it is possible that $\C'=\emptyset$).
+A \emph{Coxeter region} of $Q'$ is a connected component of $\C'$, and a \emph{Coxeter region} of $Q_R$ is the union of $\St(x,Q_R)$ such that the associated $x$--chamber is in a Coxeter region of $Q'$.

 \begin{lemma} Let $C\subset Q_R$ be an interior $2$--cell, i.e.\ $C$ is disjoint from the boundary of $Q_R$.
 Let $V$ be the collection of type III vertices on $\partial C$.
 Suppose that $V\neq\emptyset$ and that $\partial C$ has $2n$ edges.
 Then all vertices of $V$ have the same support, and one of the following three possibilities happens: \begin{enumerate} \item $V$ is one point; \item $V$ is the vertex set of an arc in $\partial C$ made of $n-1$ edges; \item each vertex in $\partial C$ is in $V$. \end{enumerate} \end{lemma}